 Enabling Honorlock for an Exam

 In your Canvas course site, click Honorlock in the left-hand toolbar.
-If you do not see Honorlock, see the Enable Honorlock in Your Course Site section.
+If you do not see Honorlock, see the Enabling Honorlock in Your Course Site section.
 Note: the first time you access Honorlock, you will need to click the blue Authorize button to link your account to Honorlock.

 In the Honorlock window, view the listing of exams that are available for that course site.
 Click the blue Enable button for the exam you wish to enable for Honorlock proctoring.